collapsed-stacks/startups/questions/1838/make-beta-testers-click-to-sign-a-non-disclosure-agreement.md

 - tagged: `legal`, `mobile-apps`, `website`, `non-disclosure-agreement`
 - score: 4

-<p>Legally speaking, if I were to make a non disclosure agreement that had to be clicked on before signing into my mobile app and website, would that hold up in court if the agreement was breached? </p>
+Legally speaking, if I were to make a non disclosure agreement that had to be clicked on before signing into my mobile app and website, would that hold up in court if the agreement was breached?

 ## Answer 1848